raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Final_Project/Presentation_guidlines_checklist.md

 1. state the question / business problem:  simply and clearly, one-sentence take away

 2. state the user persona and the dream solution for her/him: who is going to benefit from your insights (Marketing Manager?
 Doctor?
-Investor? normal user (music listener?),

-           What does she/he expect?
+Investor? normal user (music listener?),What does she/he expect?

 3. the type of the question / business problem ( descriptive, predictive, BI Dashboard, Hypothesis testing)